irawachaloco/learning-git/README.md

 This README file is using something called Marckdown.
 It is a language to represent a minimal style on texts.

-# This is a title
+# Perro come tu banana

 ## This is a subtitle